rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

   ```ocaml
   external imul : int -> int -> int = "Math.imul" [@@bs.call]
   ```
->Note that if you want to make a single FFI for both c functions and JavaScript functions, you can give JavaScript foreign function different name
+>Note that if you want to make a single FFI for both C functions and JavaScript functions, you can give the JavaScript foreign function different name:

   ```ocaml
   external imul : int -> int -> int = "c_imul" [@@bs.call "Math.imul"]